 Getting injured is not on anyone’s to-do list.
 However, if somebody sustained an injury caused by the careless or negligent actions of another party, they are generally able to recover compensation, whether through an insurance settlement or through a lawsuit.
 But what happens if a person is partly responsible for the incident that caused their injury?
 Will they still be able to recover compensation?

-Most states throughout the US operate under some form of comparative fault system that allows for a person to recover compensation even if they share some blame for their injuries.
+Most states throughout the US operate under some form of the comparative fault system that allows for a person to recover compensation even if they share some blame for their injuries.
 However, not every state’s compare fault laws work the same way.
 Here, we want to examine how this works in Florida.

-Comparative fault laws are generally seen as much more fair than the alternative, which are called contributory fault laws.
+Comparative fault laws are generally seen as much more fair than the alternative, which is called contributory fault laws.
 Under a contributory fault system, a person is not able to recover any compensation if they share any of the blame for causing their own injuries.

 For example, if a person is injured in a grocery store after they slip and fall on a spill that employees knew about but failed to clean up, you would assume that the injured victim would be able to recover compensation.
 However, if it can be proven that the injured person was texting on their cell phone at the time they slipped and fell and that this contributed to them not seeing the spill, they might not receive any compensation at all under a contributory fault system.